-The engagement partner has continual access to the approved minutes of company Board meetings and the monthly reports that the Board receives.
+The auditor in charge has continual access to the approved minutes of company Board meetings and the monthly reports that the Board receives.

-The auditor in charge reports his observations from the audit and his assessment of the company’s internal controls to the Board as a whole.
+The company’s auditor in charge reports his observations from the audit and his assessment of the company’s internal control to the Board as a whole.